Skip to main content

 Personal Income Tax Rates

-As of 31 July 2024, the personal income tax rates in New Zealand are as follows:
+As of the current tax year, the personal income tax rates in New Zealand are as follows:

 New Zealand Employee Hiring Cost

 When hiring an employee in New Zealand, the employer needs to consider not just the gross salary but also the additional employer costs associated with employing staff.
-These costs can include mandatory contributions like employer superannuation contributions, accident compensation levies, and other statutory requirements.
+These costs can include mandatory KiwiSaver employer contributions where applicable, ACC levies, ESCT, and other statutory requirements.

 Below is an example that outlines the cost of hiring an employee earning a gross salary of NZD 100,000 annually.